adel-habib/spring-boot-oauth-resource-server-demo/README.md

 To run the Resource Server application, execute the following commands from the root directory of the project:

-1. Compile the application: `mvn clean compile`
+1. Compile the application: `mvn clean package`
 2. Run the application: `java -jar target/resource-server-demo-0.0.1-Snapshot.jar`

 ## API Endpoints